randakar/CountBot/README.md

   - `controllers`
   - `data`
   - `models`
-- The project assumes `com.example.restservice.DemoApplication` is the Spring Boot Application.
+- The project assumes `nl.kraaknet.countbot.CountBot` is the Spring Boot Application.
 To change this, remove the `@SpringBootApplication` annotation from `DemoApplication` and add it to another application class.

 ### Running the app